Classes & Covenant Groups

-Covenant Groups are small groups of adults that meet weekly to connect and to grow spiritually.
-All UUC members and those on the path to membership are welcome to participate in Covenant Groups.
-There are different covenant groups to meet the needs of our members, including a Parent Group, Snowbirds, Men’s or Women’s Groups, Couples Groups, Daytime Groups and New Members.
-To become a member of a covenant
+Covenant groups are small groups of adults that meet monthly to connect and grow spiritually.
+All UUC members, pledging friends and those on the path to membership are welcome to participate in covenant groups.
+There are different groups to meet an individual’s needs, including snowbirds, men’s only or women’s only groups, couples’ groups, and daytime groups.
+More information is available by downloading the informational brochure.

 The PSI Symposium exists for the study, by UUs and the UU tradition, of areas not yet necessarily recognized by traditional science.
-For example, ESP (Extra-Sensory Perception), near death experiences, reincarnation, ghosts, quantum physics, yoga, meditation, spiritualism, Wicca, astrology, eastern religions and alternative healing.
-The national organization has disbanded, but we continue to meet the last Sunday of the month at 12:30 p.m. in the Patio Room in conjuction with the UUC Buddhist Fellowship.
-Contact PSI Symposium.
+Some examples include ESP (Extra-Sensory Perception), near-death experiences, reincarnation, ghosts, quantum physics, yoga, meditation, spiritualism, Wicca, astrology, eastern religions and alternative healing.
+The national organization has disbanded, but check back here for updates.

 UUC has a Garden and Food Forest on our campus which continues to grow and thrive.
 It is producing abundantly in annual garden vegetables, perennial fruit trees, bushes and vines, medicinal herbs, plants and shrubs and a very busy bee/butterfly garden.
 It has attracted over 40 adults and children from the wider community with plots of their own and hundreds of visitors who seek information and inspiration.
 Several refugee women and their sponsors and translators participated in an orientation and are actively gardening.
 Visit our Facebook page.
 Contact the Garden & Grounds Committee.